TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Our Proposed TriVLA

-To encode vision and language inputs, TriVLA employs the Eagle-2 vision-language model (VLM) pretrained on large-scale internet data.
-Eagle-2 is fine-tuned from a SmolLM2 large language model (LLM) and a SigLIP-2 image encoder.
-Images are encoded at a resolution of 224 × 224 pixels, followed by pixel shuffle, producing 64 image token embeddings per frame.
-These embeddings are subsequently encoded jointly with textual input by the LLM component of the Eagle-2 VLM.
-The LLM and image encoder are aligned over a wide range of vision-language tasks according to a general training protocol.
-During policy training, task descriptions in text form, along with potentially multiple images, are input to the VLM using the chat format implemented during vision-language pretraining.
-Vision-language tokens, denoted as $Q_{vl}$ with dimensions (batch size × sequence length × hidden dimension), are then extracted from the LLM.
-Empirically, using embeddings from the middle layers of the LLM rather than the final layer yields faster inference and improved downstream policy success rates.
-In TriVLA, representations are extracted specifically from the 12th LLM layer.
-To handle varying state dimensions across diverse robots, TriVLA employs an embodiment-specific MLP to project states into a shared embedding space, denoted as the state token $Q_s$.
+To realize this component, TriVLA employs the NVIDIA Eagle-2 vision–language model (VLM)~\cite{li2025eagle}, pretrained on large-scale internet corpora to jointly interpret observations and instructions, summarizing task goals and contextual cues.
+Eagle-2 is built from a SmolLM2 language model and a SigLIP-2 image encoder, aligned through a broad vision–language pretraining protocol.
+Images are encoded at a resolution of 224 × 224 pixels and then processed via pixel shuffle to produce 64 image token embeddings per frame.
+These image embeddings are jointly encoded with textual input by the LLM component of Eagle-2.
+The LLM and image encoder are aligned through a general vision-language pretraining protocol covering diverse tasks.
+During policy training, task descriptions and multiple images are input to the VLM following the chat format established during pretraining.
+The resulting vision-language tokens, denoted as \(Q_{vl}\) (batch size × sequence length × hidden dimension), are extracted from the LLM.
+Empirically, extracting embeddings from the 12th layer of the LLM, rather than from the final layer, yields faster inference and higher policy success rates.
+To handle varying robot state dimensions, TriVLA uses an embodiment-specific MLP to project each robot’s state into a shared embedding space, resulting in a state token \(Q_s \).